 Other data products may also link regulations and specifications of vessel/cargo characteristics to features in their own Feature Catalogues.
 Such supplementary information should also be indicated using the supplementary information symbol.
 The names of the associations are defined in the respective Product Specifications; in general, any information association in a feature instance should be treated as a link to additional information for display purposes on ECDIS.

-Display or suppression of supplementary information symbols should be under mariner control (see MSC.1609 App.
+Display or suppression of supplementary information symbols should be under mariner control (see MSC.1/CIRC.1609 App.
 2 Table 2).

 Presentation of the content of information is described in clause C-11.5.
 Presentation of textualDescription is described in clause C-11.6.
 Presentation for the content of schedules and contact information is described in clause C-15.5.